Former First Lady of the United States

 Mrs. Laura Bush

 Laura Bush, former First Lady of the United States, is an advocate for literacy, education, and women’s rights.
-After leaving the White House, President and Mrs. Bush founded the George W. Bush Presidential Center in Dallas, Texas.
-The Bush Center is home to the George W. Bush Presidential Library and Museum and the George W. Bush Institute, a public policy center established to advance human freedom, economic growth, education reform, and global health.
+After leaving the White House, President and Mrs. Bush founded the George W. Bush Presidential Center in Dallas, Texas, a nonpartisan organization advancing the timeless values of freedom, opportunity, accountability, and compassion.
+The Bush Center comprises the George W. Bush Presidential Library, which is operated by the National Archives and Records Administration, as well as the George W. Bush Presidential Museum and the George W. Bush Institute.
+Today, through the Bush Institute, Mrs. Bush continues her work on global healthcare innovations, empowering women in emerging democracies, education reform, and supporting the men and women who have served in America’s military.

 Laura Bush is a leading voice for spreading freedom and promoting human rights across the globe.
 For more than a decade, she has led efforts through the U.S.-Afghan Women’s Council to protect the hard-earned rights of women in that country.
 As First Lady, she made three trips to Afghanistan and in 2001 she delivered the President’s weekly radio address – a first for a First Lady – to direct international attention to the Taliban’s oppression of women.